nhsuk/nhsuk-prototype-kit-version-one/docs/guides/your-first-prototype.md

 ## Adding styles

-UPP has built-in styles for basic typography and presentation that matches the NHS standards.
+The Prototype Kit has built-in styles for basic typography and presentation that matches the NHS standards.
 As the templating system allows any HTML, you can freely add styles inline with your content using `style` attributes.
 For more general styling such as adding CSS classes, you can using `<style>` blocks anywhere within your content.